jina-ai/examples/cross-modal-search/README.md

 python app.py -t index -n $num_docs -b $batch_size -d 'f8k'
 ```

 Not that num_docs should be 8k or 30k depending on the flickr dataset you use.
+If you decide to index the complete datasets,
+it is recommendable to increase the number of shards and parallelization.
 The dataset is provided with the `-d` parameter
 with the valid options of `30k` and `8k`.
 If you want to index your own dataset, check `dataset.py` to see
 how `data` is provided and adapt to your own data source.